-Battery - 161 --------- --- -----
+Battery 135 --------- -- -----

-Appearance Care 166 ------------ ------ -- -----
+Appearance Care Appearance Care 140 ----------------- ------------ ------ -- ----- more often if you ride frequently or long distances; or anytime you clean your motorcycle unless you have the proper tools and service data and are mechanically qualified

 The following table summarizes the three types of inspections and servicing recommendations for your motorcycle.
 Both the pre-ride inspection and the scheduled maintenance at the recommended intervals are necessary to assure safe and dependable performance.
 The periodic checks provide additional confidence in your motorcycle's performance.